 Point prevalence studies

 Point prevalence studies (PPS) can be used for measuring a variety of components related to antibiotic resistance.
 Several parameters are usually measured during a limited period of time, for example one day.
 It can hence provide comprehensive results with relatively little effort.
 The studies can be repeated and thereby also provide useful data on trends and outcomes of interventions.
 Data from point prevalence studies can be used and analyzed independently or can be an input to larger surveillance efforts.

 National surveillance systems

 Broad-scale surveillance of antibiotic resistant bacteria of public health importance allows tracking of resistance trends and identification of new resistant strains.
 The WHO Global Antimicrobial Resistance Surveillance System (GLASS) was launched by WHO in 2015 in an effort to standardize surveillance across the world.
-Setting up national surveillance is discussed further in POLICY: Elements of a national action plan – Surveillance of antibiotic resistance.
-See also resources below.
+Resources and information for setting up national surveillance can be found in POLICY: Implement the national action plan – Surveillance of antibiotic resistance.

 Selecting pathogens and antibiotics